Rekiahhinton/technical-writing-portfolio/writing_assessment.md

 #### PR Review Comment

-Thank you for drafting this PR.
+Thank you for opening this PR.
 I have made several revisions before approving.

 ##### Key Changes